Our History of Batteries Begins with the Baghdad Battery

 1747 – Principle of the telegraph discovered, but not battery-powered.

 In 1747 Sir William Watson demonstrated in England that a current could be sent through a long wire, using the conduction through the earth as the other conductor of the circuit.
-Presumably the current was from an electrostatic discharge, such as from a Leyden jar charged with high voltage.
+Presumably, the current was from electrostatic discharge, such as from a Leyden jar charged with high voltage.
 People at that time knew how to generate electrostatic voltages by rubbing dissimilar materials such as glass and fur together.
-Then in 1753 a certain C.M. in Scotland devised a signaling machine that used an insulated wire for each letter of the alphabet.
-At the sending end an electrostatic charge was applied to the selected wire, and a pith ball jumped at the receiving end in response to the voltage.
+Then in 1753, a certain C.M. in Scotland devised a signaling machine that used an insulated wire for each letter of the alphabet.
+At the sending end, an electrostatic charge was applied to the selected wire, and a pith ball jumped at the receiving end in response to the voltage.

 1786 – Luigi Galvani notices the reaction of frog legs to voltage

-He was remarkably close to discovering the principle of the battery, but missed it.
+He was remarkably close to discovering the principle of the battery but missed it.
 He thought the reaction was due to a property of the tissues.
 He used two dissimilar metals in contact with a moist substance to touch dissected frog legs.
 The resulting current made the muscles in the frog legs twitch.
-Luigi Galvani made many more important discoveries later, when the relationship between magnets and currents became known.
+Luigi Galvani made many more important discoveries later when the relationship between magnets and currents became known.
 The galvanometer is named for him.
 It is a moving coil set in a permanent magnetic field.
 Current flowing through the coil deflects it and an attached mirror, which reflects a beam of light.
 It was the first accurate electrical measuring instrument.

 1800 – Alessandro Volta publishes details of a battery

 That battery was made by piling up layers of silver, paper or cloth soaked in salt, and zinc.
 Many triple layers were assembled into a tall pile, without paper or cloth between zinc and silver, until the desired voltage was reached.
-Even today the French word for battery is ‘pile’ (English pronunciation “peel”.)
+Even today the French word for the battery is ‘pile’ (English pronunciation “peel”.)
 Volta also developed the concept of the electrochemical series, which ranks the potential produced when various metals are in contact with an electrolyte.
 How handy for us that he was well known for his publications and received recognition for this through the naming of the standard unit of electric potential as the volt.
 Otherwise, we would have to ask “How many galvans does your battery produce?” instead of asking “how many volts does your battery produce?”

 1820 – The Daniell Cell